fpdavis/Structure-Forge/README.md

     - Bring Forward: Ctrl + ]
     - Send Backward: Ctrl + [
   - Align Top/Bottom/Left/Right: Using Alt + W/S/A/D provides a very fast way to snap elements to edges.
-- **Inline rename in lists**
-  - Enter to commit
-  - Esc to cancel
-- **Drop down on object details for what room the object belongs to**
-  - Reassign item to a different room from the details panel
-- **Ability to drag and drop objects from one room to another**
-  - From list to list, or via canvas drop target
-- LocalStorage autosave all changes
 - Multi-select
 - Rulers along X/Y axis
-- Optional grid snap

 ### Interaction + UX improvements (medium)
 - **Lock/freeze objects to prevent accidental edits**